How a little more silence in children's lives helps them grow

 Creating enough quiet to help hear meaningful sound is easier said than done.
 Some blame, in part, a culture that promotes constant stimulus.
 "There is some expectation that you need to be loud and flashy to capture your child's attention.
 Everything has to be a fun fair," says Ellen Doherty, chief creative officer for Fred Rogers Productions.

 That's the company that inherited the mantle of Mister Rogers' Neighborhood, the children's television program developed in the 1960s and known for its calm and reassuring tone.
-It's still producing media for children, including Doherty's newest show, Through the Woods, which is deliberately quiet.
+It's still producing media for children, including Doherty's series of shorts, Through the Woods, which is deliberately quiet.

 The three-minute shorts are about a kid walking through the woods, wondering, observing and experiencing.
 Instead of background music, you hear birds chirping, the wind blowing and leaves rustling.
 The sound designers do a believable job of making viewers feel like they are in the woods.
 But Doherty says this kind of programming goes against the grain of expectations.